-In this interview, Mary Poppen, Chief Customer Officer at Glint Inc makes it clear that companies, regardless of the size, stage, or financial capacity should consider establishing Customer Success early and ensure that the right people are in the right roles for organizational success.
+In this interview, Mary Poppen, Chief Customer Officer at Glint Inc, explains that companies, regardless of the size, stage, or financial capacity, should consider establishing Customer Success early and ensuring that the right people are in the right roles for organizational success.

 She shared the following viewpoints:

-There are many intriguing new thoughts at harmonizing the role of CS and Sales.
-I asked Mary for her thoughts about this and how CS could help Sales to ensure renewals are coming in as projected, and how to offer better insights on developing better relationships.
+There are many intriguing new thoughts on harmonizing the role of CS and Sales.
+I asked Mary for her thoughts about this and how CS could help sales ensure renewals are coming in as projected and offer better insights on developing better relationships.

-Establishing strong and passionate customer success teams is an essential prerequisite for survival and growth.
-It is no longer sufficient to sell software; It is mandatory to facilitate value realization for the customer.
+Establishing passionate and robust customer success teams is an essential prerequisite for survival and growth.
+It is no longer sufficient to sell software; It is mandatory to facilitate value realization.
 Great customer success teams enable this virtuous flywheel that reinforces itself repeatedly.

-I inquired if Mary is in favor of upskilling talent from cross-functional teams like Marketing, Sales, and Support.
+I inquired if Mary favors upskilling talent from cross-functional teams like Marketing, Sales, and Support.
 She said - “it depends on the drive and interest of an individual.
-It is a different skill set and focus.
+It is a different skill set and focuses.
 It can work, but one has to figure out how to bring his/her expertise to drive ongoing success for the customer.”

-I asked Mary if she was going to hire someone what are the essential skill sets (or attributes) she’ll be looking for, and why it matters in the CS role?
+I asked Mary if she would hire someone, what are the essential skill sets (or attributes) she’ll be looking for, and why it matters in the CS role?

 She told me that inspiring candidates must possess a customer-centric mindset.
 They need to bring the customer’s voice into the organization, so they must be a champion for their customers.

 He/she must be curious and open-minded.
-They should learn how to communicate well with all stakeholders including the executive team so that we know what issues (or customer concerns) we are going to deal with and can find optimal solutions.
+They should learn how to communicate well with all stakeholders, including the executive team, to know what issues (or customer concerns) we will deal with and find optimal solutions.

 They need to be a strong team collaborator.
 Working together will help find the best solutions for customers and also help each other be successful.

-In addition, Mary said “focusing on both employee and customer happiness will yield great returns for your business.
-Measuring the right things at the right time, and acting upon results, all in real time, are the keys to establishing strong and passionate customer success teams.”
+Besides, Mary said, “focusing on both employee and customer happiness will yield great returns for your business.
+Measuring the right things at the right time, and acting upon results, all in real-time, are the keys to establishing strong and passionate customer success teams.”

-I asked Mary what kind of support she has provided her team and how she ensures that everyone is aligned to the process.
-She said, “When it comes to Customer Success, focus on aligning everyone around a single customer journey, defined with roles, deliverables and measures at each stage.”
+I asked Mary what kind of support she has provided her team and ensuring that everyone is aligned with the process.
+She said, “When it comes to Customer Success, focus on aligning everyone around a single customer journey, defined with roles, deliverables, and measures at each stage.”

-“In terms of support, we offer a number of different tools, which are intuitive and integrated for our technical and CS teams to support our customers.
-A Customer Success Management System was implemented for our full CS team and allows 360 degree customer views as well as notifications and action tracking to ensure we deliver a consistent, proactive and amazing experience every time.”
+“In terms of support, we offer several different tools, which are intuitive and integrated for our technical and CS teams to support our customers.
+A Customer Success Management System was implemented for our full CS team and allowed 360-degree customer views as well as notifications and action tracking to ensure we deliver a consistent, proactive, and amazing experience every time.”

 “The Customer Success team and our customers can also learn from and leverage a number of resources and content within our online Community; both customers and CSMs can interact and learn from each other.”

-Bottom line - the foundation for a good working relationship is mutual respect, being appreciated, and collaboration.
+The bottom line is that the foundation for a good working relationship is mutual respect, appreciation, and collaboration.
 Alignment is difficult to achieve, but it’s one of the most effective ways to improve business results.